[Updated: 9 May 2017]

 Just like any other blogging platform, LinkedIn’s Post feature allows you to write something several paragraphs long.
 You can include a headline and tags to make it more searchable while formatting your text with bold, italics or outside links.
 You can even add images to the body of the post.

 This is another great way to showcase your professional thought leadership.
 Whatever you write becomes part of your professional profile.
-Not only that, it shows up in your contacts’ news feeds, either when they visit LinkedIn or when they get one of the site’s periodic emails.
-The posts are indexed by Google and related sites so people searching for a topic may find themselves reading your post while looking at your professional profile.
+Not only that, it shows up in your contacts’ news feeds, either when they visit LinkedIn or when they get one of the site’s periodic emails or updates via the mobile app.
+Your posts are indexed by Google and related sites so people searching for a topic may find themselves reading your post while looking at your professional profile.

-What’s more, your posts could get picked up for LinkedIn’s Pulse news site, carrying your message even further.
+What’s more, your posts could get picked up for LinkedIn’s Pulse, carrying your message even further.
 All of this helps to showcase your talents and point of view while positioning yourself as an expert in your field.

 Step 5: Just Use It